rwydaegh/goliat/docs/user_guide/user_guide.md

 -   **Near-Field Example**: If you're running a near-field study, the `NearFieldStudy` class will systematically loop through all defined phantoms, frequencies, and antenna placements.
 For instance, it might process "thelonious" phantom at 700 MHz with an antenna placed "by_cheek" (e.g., 8mm from the cheek).
 -   **Far-Field Example**: For far-field studies, the `FarFieldStudy` class iterates through phantoms, frequencies, incident directions (e.g., x_pos, y_neg), and polarizations (e.g., theta, phi).
 -   **Project Management**: For each unique simulation scenario, GOLIAT creates a dedicated Sim4Life project file (`.smash`) within a structured `results/` directory.
 The directory structure follows the pattern `results/{study_type}/{phantom}/{frequency}MHz/{scenario}/`, where `scenario` identifies the specific simulation configuration.
 For a near-field study, this might be `results/near_field/thelonious/700MHz/by_cheek_tragus_cheek_base/`.
 For a far-field study, it would be `results/far_field/thelonious/700MHz/environmental_x_pos_theta/`.
 Each simulation gets its own directory and project file, providing isolation and reliability.
 -   **Progress Tracking**: The GUI provides real-time progress updates and an estimate for the Time Remaining, which becomes more accurate as the current session progresses.
+The GUI also tracks system resource utilization (CPU, RAM, GPU, VRAM) and displays time-series plots of these metrics.

 ### 3. Setup scene in Sim4Life